BigVig99/sabermine-test/README.md

 ## Example 2: Getting all tasks
 ### Pagination
 All tasks can be retrieved and filtered using this endpoint.
-In the case where you want to retrieve all of the tasks without filtering, you must start by calling with page number 1
+In the case where you want to retrieve all of the tasks without filtering, you start by calling with page number 1
 ```bash
 curl -X 'GET' \
   'http://localhost:8000/tasks/?page=1' \
   -H 'accept: application/json'
 ```
-which (if tasks exist) will return a 200 response with a body of form
+which will return a **200** response with a body of form
 ```bash
 {
   "total": 13,